Automattic/_s/CONTRIBUTING.md

 * `_s` is backwards compatible with the two versions prior to the current stable version of WordPress.
 * `_s` uses HTML5 markup.
 In HTML5, it is common to use multiple `<h1>` elements.
 * We decided to not include translations [[#50](https://github.com/Automattic/_s/pull/50)] beyond the exisiting `_s.pot` file, a RTL stylesheet [[#263](https://github.com/Automattic/_s/pull/263)], or editor styles [[#225](https://github.com/Automattic/_s/pull/225)], as they are likely to change during development of an `_s`-based theme.
+* `_s` includes [Genericons](http://github.com/Automattic/genericons) as a git submodule.
+To include the latest version that is shipping with `_s`, you will need to `git submodule update --init` the first time and `git submodule update` after future pulls.

 By contributing code to `_s`, you grant its use under the [GNU General Public License v2 (or later)](http://www.gnu.org/licenses/gpl-2.0.html).